-- Special utensils, such as barbecue tongs, meat mallets, ladles and spatulas.
+- Special utensils, such as barbecue tongs, meat mallets, ladles, and spatulas

 - Pictures and wall hangings

-Pack Wine, Liquor or Other Unopened Bottles
+Pack Wine, Liquor, and Other Unopened Bottles

-Pack Drawers and Shelves
+Pack the Drawers and Shelves

 Pack the cutlery drawer, keeping only one set per family member.
 These sets will be kept in your essentials box.

-Pack Pots and Pans
+Pack the Pots and Pans